yuqitanyq/tp/docs/DeveloperGuide.md

     * 2a1.
 LibTask shows an error message.

   Use case resumes from step 1.

+* 2b.
+The patron has a book borrowed.

+    * 2b1.
+LibTask shows an error message.

+  Use case resumes from step 1

+* 2c.
+The patron has a book requested.

+    * 2c1.
+LibTask deletes the patron from the list of requesters

+  Use case resumes from step 3.

 ### UC06: Add book to LibTask